-Wellington is in the top-5 of schools offering the International Baccalaureate, designed to offer “a balanced, international and socially engaged education for the whole person” but traditional more intensive and focused A Levels are also offered according to the needs of the child.
-In 2016/17 97 pupils chose to pursue the IB Diploma instead of A-Levels.
+Wellington is in the top-5 of schools offering the International Baccalaureate, designed to offer “a balanced, international and socially engaged education for the whole person”, but traditional, more intensive, and focused A Levels are also offered according to the needs of the child.
+In 2016/17, 97 pupils chose to pursue the IB Diploma instead of A-Levels.
 Their average score was 39.1 points and, for the fourth year in a row, just under half the cohort (47 pupils in total) secured a score of 40+.
-Three students secured the full 45 point.
-At A Levels in 2015/16 the average qualification was AAA and, overall, 95% of grades achieved were A*-B. 80% of A Level students went on to their 1st choice university although specific numbers leaving for Oxbridge are not published.
+Three students secured the full 45 points.
+At A Levels in 2015/16, the average qualification was AAA and, overall, 95% of grades achieved were A* - B. 80% of A Level students went on to their 1st choice university, although specific numbers leaving for Oxbridge are not published.

 Wellington College is a Christian foundation, though remains open to and respectful of children from all religious faiths.

-Wellington should be (very) high on the list of parents seeking an innovative whole child boarding or day public school education for their children.
-It is radical, brims with integrity in its approach (from selection to graduation) and produces children that meet their abilities, wherever the school finds them.
+Wellington should be (very) high on the list for parents seeking an innovative whole child boarding or day public school education for their children.
+It is radical, brims with integrity in its approach (from selection to graduation), and produces children that meet their abilities, wherever the school finds them.
 Children that graduate from Wellington Collage are “interesting” and able to think for themselves.
-It is telling when the current Head asked pupils and teachers how they would describe what sort of people Wellingtonians become they said that they are “kind, honest and courageous” but the head also added that “…they are also great fun to be with.”
+It is telling that when the current Head asked pupils and teachers how they would describe what sort of people Wellingtonians become, they said that they are “kind, honest and courageous” and the head also added that “…they are also great fun to be with.”
 It’s also a great school for international students – the selection process is built not only on academics or the limited (and often unfair) ability to meet the common entrance curriculum and, given its size, in a competitive market, with a gifted child, there are greater odds of securing a place.
-Wellington College was voted Tatler’’s School of the Year in 2014 – and for good reason.
+Wellington College was voted Tatler’s School of the Year in 2014 – and for good reason.

 • Whole child approach